camilothorne/sentiment_analysis_w_llms/README.md

 ## To Do

-- Implement exception handling
+- Implement exception handling.
-- Add OOP where useful
+- Add OOP where useful.